anonymous22126242936-cell/JOHN-THE-RIPPER-BRUTE-FORCE-FILE-ZIP/README.md

  ZIP Password Cracker with John the Ripper

-A simple script to automate password cracking for ZIP files using John the Ripper.
+A simple tool cracking for ZIP files using John the Ripper.

 Disclaimer: For educational and authorized testing purposes only.